AriFordsham/GHCWiki/dependent-haskell/phase2.md

 We are considering using level numbers (which all type variables now have) to simplify this.
 Thus:

 1. Find the level number of the implication.
 That's easy: the implication records it directly `ic_tclvl`!
 In the above it's denoted `forall[lvl] skols. body`.

 1. Find the maximum level number mentioned in the constraint.
 Here we have to be a bit more careful.
-As you can see from the example, we want to consider the level numbers of the *skolems* but totally ignore the *unification variables*.
+As you can see from the example, we want to consider the level numbers of the *skolems* but ignore the *unification variables*.
+But we must hunt for skolems in the *kinds* of the unification variables; e.g. if `gamma[3] :: a[3]` in the example above, we should not float.

 1. See if (2) \< (1).